 Seeing that I’m snowed in by the East Coast Blizzard of 2016, it seems somehow appropriate to be writing this article about driving the Icefields Parkway back on October 18, 2014.

 After leaving the Columbia Icefield (see part I of this article) around 12:15pm, we drove another 45 minutes to Saskatchewan River Crossing (km 153 southbound, km 77 northbound).
 As the name suggests, it was originally a ford for the North Saskatchewan River, a crossing made significantly less treacherous by the construction of the bridge used by the Icefields Parkway.
-Open seasonally, it is the only place on the Icefields Parkway for travelers to purchase gasoline (and save the restaurant at the Icefield Center, the only place selling food) but they will pay a premium for the privilege.
+Open seasonally, it is the only place on the Icefields Parkway for travelers to purchase gasoline (and one of the few places selling food) but they will pay a premium for the privilege.
 Travelers in winter will miss out on being able to get lunch at the cafeteria-like restaurant, where C$10 got me a tuna sandwich on grocery store bread.

 There were a few brief glimpses of sun during our visit, although it remained generally overcast until almost the end of the drive.
 We got back on the road around 1:30pm.

 Around 2:15pm we reached Bow Summit (km 190 southbound, km 40 northbound), the high point of the Icefields Parkway (2,088 m or 6,850′).
 Dad recommended we take a detour to a viewpoint there.
 There’s a parking lot for the viewpoint just off the road.
 After a short walk on a paved trail we arrived at the viewpoint.
 The viewpoint features a spectacular panorama of Peyto Lake.
 Despite the cloudiness, there was enough sunlight to catch water droplets and form a rainbow.